mmtk/mmtk-core/docs/tutorial/Tutorial.md

 #### Working with multiple VM builds
-**TODO: Fix up this section to reflect build-time GC choice when implemented.
-See below for draft.**

 You will need to build multiple versions of the VM in this tutorial.
 You should familiarise yourself with how to do this now.
 1. To select which garbage collector (GC) plan you would like to use in a given build, you can either use the `MMTK_PLAN` environment variable, or the `--features` flag when building the binding.
 For example, using `export MMTK_PLAN=semispace` or `--features semispace` will build using the Semispace GC (the default plan).